Utisse/Radius-of-the-earth-izer/README.md

 # Radius-of-the-earth-izer
-Simple program that puts your mesure in prospective.
+Simple program that puts a lenght in prespective.